Fast confidence bounds for the false discovery proportion over a path of hypotheses: Notation and reference family methodology

 When all leaves are regions of the family, it is said that the family is complete.
 If this is not the case, the family can easily be completed by adding the missing leaves (and using their cardinality as associated \(\zeta\)) without changing the value \(V^*_{\mathfrak{R}}\).
 See Definition 2, Lemma 6 and Algorithm 2 of \citet{MR4178188} for the details.

 \citet{MR4178188} also proved in their Theorem 1 that: and, even better, in their Corollary 1 \emph{(iii)} that: provided that the family is complete.
-Here, \(\mathfrak P \subseteq \mathcal P(\mathcal{K})\) is the set of subsets of \(\mathcal{K}\) that realize a partition, that is, the set of \(Q\subseteq\mathcal{K}\) such that the \(R_k\), \(k\in Q\), form a partition of \(\mathbb{N}_m^*\).
+Here, \(\mathfrak P \subseteq \mathcal P(\mathcal{K})\) is the set of subsets of \(\mathcal{K}\) that realize a partition, that is, the set of elements \(Q\subseteq\mathcal{K}\) such that the \(R_k\), \(k\in Q\), form a partition of \(\mathbb{N}_m^*\).
 So the minimum in Equation \eqref{eq_vstar_Qpartition} is over way less elements than in Equation \eqref{eq_vstar_Q}.

-Finally, that paper provides a polynomial algorithm to \(V^*_{\mathfrak{R}}(S)\) for a single \(S\subseteq\mathbb{N}_m^*\), which we reproduce here in Algorithm~\ref{alg-vstar} .
+Finally, that paper provides a polynomial algorithm to \(V^*_{\mathfrak{R}}(S)\) for a single \(S\subseteq\mathbb{N}_m^*\), which we reproduce here in Algorithm~\ref{algo-vstar}.
 The family is assumed complete, otherwise the first step would be to complete it.
 In the original paper, \(\mathcal{K}^h\) used to designate the elements of \(\mathcal{K}\) at depth \(h\) plus the atoms at depth \(\leq h\).
-Actually one can realize that the last assumption is not needed for this algorithm to perform exactly the same, with the added benefit of not repeating computations at the atoms that don't have the maximal depth.
-The only change is that sometimes \(Succ_k\) can be empty, in which case we simply let \(newVec_k=\zeta_k\wedge|S\cap R_k|\).
+Actually, including those atoms is not needed for this algorithm to perform exactly the same, and produces redundant computations.
+If we don't include them, the only difference is that sometimes \(Succ_k\) can be empty, in which case we simply let \(newVec_k=\zeta_k\wedge|S\cap R_k|\).
 Thus, here in this paper, we define \(\mathcal{K}^h\) as only the elements of \(\mathcal{K}\) at depth \(h\) (the previous intricate definition may still be necessary for the proof of Theorem 1 of \citet{MR4178188}): \(\mathcal{K}^h=\{ (i,j)\in\mathcal{K}: \phi(i,j)=h \}, \:\:\:h\geq 1.\) This is the only deviation from the notation of \citet{MR4178188}.
 Finally note that in the ongoing analogy with graph theory, the elements of \(\mathcal{K}^1\) are the roots of the different trees making up the forest.